 - Lower cost of ownership

 - You get all the benefits of owning a yacht, but with a fraction of the cost.
 The buy-in cost is much lower, especially for a larger yacht.
 There are some annual charges, which you share with the other owners.
 These include for example management and maintenance fees, crew costs, and insurance.
 The numbers depend on the size of the yacht, the number of people, and the location of the base.
 Naturally, you are responsible for expenses like fuel and food during your time.

 - You can sell your percentage at any time.
 You are also anonymous and independent of the other co-owners.
 You can choose to go on your own or with a permanent crew.
 If you are not using the yacht yourself during your allocated weeks, you can charter it.
 All the work is done for you The company takes care of yacht management, so you can fully enjoy your leisure time.
 They ensure the yacht is in top condition all year round and prepare it for you when it’s your time onboard.
 Additionally, since the yachts are serviced regularly, they might depreciate slower than if it was owned by one person.

 - Sharing the yacht lowers the cost of ownership, but it means you will have to share.
 If you have dreamed of buying a yacht of your own, this might put you off.
 You choose or get allocated your time slots in advance.
 This means you most likely won’t have the chance to go for a spontaneous trip when the weather is looking good.
 Make sure to find out how many owners are allowed to

-When you own your boat, you can customise it and make any adjustments you like.
-While this is not possible with fractionally owned yachts, you can have some personalisation in the interior, for example textiles and personal items, and equipment.
+When you own your boat, you can customize it and make any adjustments you like.
+While this is not possible with fractionally owned yachts, you can have some personalization in the interior, for example, textiles and personal items, and equipment.